Existence is a fight to the death

 Geographically, the cold is an inevitability for me.
 Living in Boulder, Colorado, next to a mountain and 30 minutes from a ski resort, mounds of snow will find their way to my doorstep.
 There will be no avoiding what I so vehemently dislike, and every day draws me nearer.
 This gives me a very clear decision:

-Live with resentment and bitterness brought on by the situation that I consciously put myself in, or adapt.
-I cannot shift the weather around me, so I am left only with adaptation of myself.
-Adaptation beyond warmer clothes and higher heating bills, which only serve to create a bubble of comfort, a sacred boundary of heat that can yet be crossed.
+I cannot shift the weather around me to adapt the environment, so I am left only with adaptation of myself.
+Adaptation beyond warmer clothes and higher heating bills, which only serve to create a bubble of comfort, a hopeful boundary of heat that can to easily be crossed.
 No, that is not enough.
 I will adapt myself completely.

 I will learn to love the cold.